mtgjson/mtgjson-website/docs/data-models/types/README.md

 ## Model Properties

 > ### subTypes
-> A list of all available subtypes of a card.
+> A list of all available subtypes of a type.
 >
 > - **Type:** `array[string]`
 > - <ExampleField type='subtypes'/>
 > - **Introduced:** `v4.0.0`

 > ### superTypes
-> A list of all available supertypes of a card.
+> A list of all available supertypes of a type.
 >
 > - **Type:** `array[string]`
 > - <ExampleField type='supertypes'/>